kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

-# Log Viewer slows down tests in Katalon Studio - how to prevent it?
+# Log Viewer's "Tree mode" slows down your tests.
+How to prevent it?

 ## Problem to solve

-Katalon Studio's "Log Viewer" slows down test execution siginifantly.

-This is a fact.
-Are you aware of it?
+Katalon Studio's "Log Viewer" slows down your test execution siginifantly.
+Are you aware of this fact?
 Maybe not.
-So I will explain the result of my investigation here.
-I will also explain how to make it better.
+So I will explain the result of my analysis here.
+Also I will explain how to make it better.

 ## Measurement result